 Laser resurfacing treatments vary depending on the depth of the treatment and the specific laser technology used.
 Here’s a closer look at the different types:

-Laser skin resurfacing is highly effective in addressing multiple skin concerns, including:
+Laser skin resurfacing is effective in addressing multiple skin concerns, including:

 Before your laser treatment, your dermatologist will assess your skin type and concerns.
 The procedure involves: